 Oxford House and usual care participants were initially similar on the four primary outcomes (e.g., 6.7% in each group were abstinent before entering treatment) as well as on demographic characteristics, which is to be expected in a randomized trial of this size.
 Overall, 62% were women, and Black individuals were well represented, comprising 77% of the sample, compared to 11% White, and 8% Latino.
 The average participant had 12 years of education, corresponding with a high-school diploma, and 44% entered the study with a history of criminal justice system involvement.
 Six out of 10 participants had a co-occurring mood or anxiety disorder in their lifetime, while 28% reported a history of having taken psychiatric medication, 27% had attended inpatient substance use disorder treatment (before the residential treatment episode that preceded entry into the study), 28% attended outpatient treatment, and 8% had attempted suicide.
 Information regarding participants’ substance use history, including substance use disorder diagnosis, was not reported.

 WHAT DID THIS STUDY FIND?

 Importantly, when looking only at Oxford House participants, individuals who stayed there for 6 or more months had much better abstinence rates (84 vs. 54%).
-This added benefit of a 6-month or longer stay was especially true for younger individuals – not only on the abstinence outcome, but on the three other recovery outcomes as well.
-Given that employment may be a particularly important outcome for young adults (given that substance use may interrupt the achievement of typical adult milestones), it is important to note, for example, that 94% of younger patients with 6+ months were employed at 2-year follow-up vs. 56% who stayed for less than 6 months.
+This added benefit of a 6-month or longer stay was especially true for younger individuals.
+Employment is can be a particularly important outcome for young adults, and of note, 94% of younger patients with 6+ months in an Oxford House were employed at the 2-year follow-up vs. 56% who stayed for less than 6 months.

 Authors measured costs based on the following: